opensciencegrid/xcache/explanation.md

   - In particular, relies on trunk being up in order to get size of file or to get contents of directory
   - Could lead to unnecessary failure when the trunk is down but files are already present and accounted for on closest cache

-* Does not do anything else if stashcp fails
+* Does not do anything else if STASHCP fails
-  - Maybe if stashcp from the local cache and from the trunk fail, should try wget?
+  - Maybe if STASHCP from the local cache and from the trunk fail, should try wget?
 Hard to think of a situation when wget would work but stashcp from the trunk would not.
-  - Relatedly, stashcp returns failure even if only one file isn't downloaded.
-We should consider breaking out of stashcp immediately upon failure.
+  - Relatedly, STASHCP returns failure even if only one file isn't downloaded.
+We should consider breaking out of STASHCP immediately upon failure.

 * Error messages are not informative for users
   - Messages written only for the coder to use

-* Can't tell the difference between a slow download and a stalled download
-  - Idea: xrdcp has a progress bar option, perhaps we could use that?
-Maybe write the output of xrdcp to a temp file and watch the last line and if it hasn't changed in a certain period we could abort the download?

-* `timeout` utility might not exist on all sites
-  - Then again, the sites that seem to not have it are known trouble sites anyway.